Sustainability reporting: History

 As a matter of law, in the United States, the materiality principle controls whether a publicly traded corporation must disclose certain information, that is: "a fact is material if there is a substantial likelihood that the fact would have been viewed by a reasonable investor as having significantly altered the ‘total mix’ of information available."

 In this case, some authors have examined and applied several factors (including the percentages of managed investment assets that are screened for ESG criteria, plus the fact that over 90% of large publicly traded companies publish ESG data) and concluded that ESG data qualifies as being material.
 It has also been suggested that other organizations that issue securities may also be well-advised to also engage in sustainability reporting.

 The topic of sustainability reporting has become a recurring theme in recent years and the practice has been increasingly professionalized.
 However, the framework surrounding such reporting is in constant evolution and companies are increasingly challenged by the form, content and process of their sustainability reporting.

 While this requirement presents multiple opportunities for firms, investors, consumers and all stakeholders, it also creates a number of challenges.
 Indeed, for sustainability statements to be relevant and useful, the information disclosed must not only be realistic and reliable, but also verifiable and comparable.

 Increasingly, governments are introducing regulations to ensure that companies disclose NFR information.
 In Australia, companies must disclose information on their environmental performance under the Corporations Act 2001 and the National Greenhouse and Energy Reporting Act 2007.
 In China, companies must disclose social responsibility information while those listed on the Shanghai and Shenzhen Stock Exchanges must include their corporate social responsibility performance in their annual reports.
 In South Africa, companies listed on the Johannesburg Stock Exchange must publish an integrated report for all financial years ending on or after March 1, 2010.
 In North America, the Securities and Exchange Commission requires Canadian and US companies to disclose non-financial information in their annual reports.
-Finally, the European Union Directive 95/2014/EU introduced mandatory NFR practices for large European companies.
+Finally, the European Union Directive 2014/95/EU introduced mandatory non-financial reporting practices for large European companies.

 As governments and financial regulators continue to issue and update reporting requirements, companies are increasingly obligated to disclose their non-financial information.
 The increased focus on NFI reporting has been driven, in part, by the rise in ESG investing.
 ESG investing is a form of investing that focuses on companies with strong ESG practices.

+The United Nations Conference on Trade and Development - International Standards of Accounting and Reporting (UNCTAD-ISAR) founded the African Regional Partnership for Sustainability and SDG Reporting in 2022.
+The collaboration has 53 members as of March 2023, including national corporate social responsibility networks and/or ministries from 27 African nations.

 Legal Framework

 European Union

+In Europe, the legislative framework for sustainability reporting is governed by the Corporate Sustainability Reporting Directive (CSRD, Directive (EU) 2022/2464), which replaces the Non-Financial Reporting Directive (NFRD, Directive 2014/95/EU).
+The directive provides a uniform regulatory framework for non-financial information for EU Member States.